 Intended for teens reading at a high school level or above, students:

-For more information about the courses in the Young Adult Readers' Series, including Student and Parent Reviews and Time Requirements, visit the course descriptions.
+For more information about the courses in the Young Adult Readers' Series, including Student and Parent Reviews and Time Requirements, visit the course descriptions linked below.

 The Art Meets Science Series [Nonfiction, Literature] for grades 6 through 9 encourages students to explore the connection between scientific discovery and creative writing.
 In this critical reading series, students discover how scientific inquiry and creative writing offer different perspectives on the same complex and unfolding universe.
 Readings inspired by science provide students with models for creating their own poems, stories, and essays.
 For example, students might consider how Einstein's theory of relativity has influenced the images and themes of 20th-century poets, or how an essay about childhood memories is enhanced by understanding neuroscience.
 These courses involve substantial discussion of readings as well as writing workshops in which the instructor and peers offer constructive criticism.
 Students typically read, discuss, and write at least every other day (fall, early spring, midspring early summer) or daily (intensive midsummer).

-For more information about the courses in the Art Meets Science Series, including Parent and Student Reviews and Time Requirements, visit the course descriptions.
+For more information about the courses in the Art Meets Science Series, including Parent and Student Reviews and Time Requirements, visit the course descriptions linked below.